Fe1ixJ/SuperMario/README.md

-A simple Supermario made by Felix Fe1ixJ Johansson as a school project
+A simple Super Mario made by Felix Fe1ixJ Johansson as a school project

 To run this game at this state you need Windows, Visualstudio and .net 4.8.
 Big thanks to all the people who contribute to this project *List of people who helped when done